 If you’d like to read opinions from parents who’ve used this curriculum before, check out this link: homeschool reviews forum for Accelerated Christian Education.
-My apologies as this link is quite old but all I could find as far as reviews are concerned.
+My apologies, as this link is quite old, but the best I could find.
 If you find a better one, please link it in the comments below.

 Programs like this one: Ambleside Online.
 Check out these 10 Free curriculum options here.

 Classical Conversations is a Christian curriculum modeled after the Classical education style.
 Like Veritas Press, this program is available to children of all ages.
 However, it is most often done in homeschool co-ops.
 While CC material can be sent to parents in any location, some parents who’d bought this course said some activities requiring group work get harder to do in isolation as children get older and need physical groups to do the material properly.

 But can you get CC if you live internationally?
 I was afraid you couldn’t get Classical Conversations if you lived outside of the US.
 But, I asked this question in their forum and got this reply:

 You can definitely order curriculum off of our website!
 Also, we have several international communities.
 You can learn more about those by filling out the form here: [Link]

 One parent in the forums also said parents don’t need a community/co-op in the early years anyway.